IJbeasley/Personal_Academic_Website/content/resources/2021-09-11-workflowr-tools/index.md

 slug: workflowr-tools
 categories: [R, coding, git, gitlab, workflowr, resources, help, introduction]
 tags: []
-subtitle: 'Use with caution'
+subtitle: Use with caution
-summary: 'Some wrapper functions to maybe make your workflowr life more fun (only if ou don't want to have all your rmarkdown files in the analysis subfolder)'
+summary: 'Some wrapper functions to maybe make your workflowr life more fun (if you don't want to have all your rmarkdown files in the analysis subfolder)'
 authors: []
 lastmod: '2023-11-05T04:23:36+11:00'
 featured: no